-- You must get your care from network providers.
+- You do not need a referral from your PCP for emergency care or urgently needed care or to use a woman's health provider.
+You can get other kinds of care without having a referral from your PCP (for more information, refer to section D1 in this chapter). - You must get your care from network providers.
 Usually, we won't cover care from a provider who doesn't work with our health plan.
 This means that you will have to pay the provider in full for the services provided.
 Here are some cases when this rule does not apply: - We cover emergency or urgently needed care from an out-of-network provider (for more information, refer to Section H in this chapter). - If you need care that our plan covers and our network providers can't give it to you, you can get care from an out-of-network provider.
-You must get approval from us before you start receiving care from an out-of-network provider.
-Contact your care navigator by calling Enrollee Services at toll-free 1-866-242-7726.
+You don't need to get a referral or prior authorization when you get care from out-of-network providers.
+However, before getting services from out-of-network providers you may want to ask for a pre-visit coverage decision to confirm that the services you are getting are covered and are medically necessary.
+This is important because without a pre-visit coverage decision, if we later determine that the services are not covered or were not medically necessary, we may deny coverage and you will be responsible for the entire cost.
+If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
+See Chapter 9 to learn how to make an appeal.
 In this situation, we cover the care as if you got it from a network provider. - We cover kidney dialysis services when you're outside our plan's service area for a short time or when your provider is temporarily unavailable or not accessible.
 You can get these services at a Medicare-certified dialysis facility.
 The cost-sharing you pay for dialysis can never exceed the cost-sharing in Original Medicare.
 If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost-sharing cannot exceed the cost-sharing you pay in-network.
 However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from an out-of-network provider the cost-sharing for the dialysis may be higher. - You can go to a family planning provider of your choice even if they are out-of-network.
 No prior authorization is required. - We cover post-stabilization services if you have an emergency medical condition, regardless of whether the provider is in or out of the network.